com-lihaoyi/scalasql/reference-library.md

 *
     ```sql
-    SELECT product0.name as res FROM product product0 ORDER BY product0.price LIMIT 2147483647 OFFSET 2
+    SELECT product0.name as res FROM product product0 ORDER BY product0.price OFFSET 2
     ```